 As Anke Schulmeister-Oldenhove, one of the report’s lead authors, explains the imported soy from tropical deforestation “actually goes to that chicken that makes your breakfast egg, it goes to the pig that makes your breakfast bacon and it goes to the cow that brings your milk or yoghurt.”
 Do we need to spell it out or can you connect the dots?

 Veggy Malta supports awareness on climate change

-Finally let’s be clear, Veggy Malta totally supports an awareness initiative on climate change #ClimateOn.
-After all we need to do something before it’s too late.
-However, if we seriously want to change the tide and change our lifestyles, we also need to address our eating habits.
-We understand that going totally plant based is difficult for many, yet equally important you can start by reducing the intake of meat, fish and dairy (yes fish as well).
-So if you are lost on what to cook you can check our website for example for inspiration.
+Finally let’s be clear, Veggy Malta totally supports the awareness initiative on climate change #ClimateOn.
+After all we ALL need to do something before it’s too late.
+It is important to stress that if we seriously want to change the tide and change our lifestyles, we also need to address our eating habits.
+We understand that going totally plant based might seem difficult for many, yet equally important you can start by reducing the intake of meat, fish and dairy (yes fish as well).
+If you are lost on what to cook you can check our website for example for inspiration.
 In fact we have a full selection of recipes to help you out.
 Do it for the planet, and if that fails to trigger you, do it for your own health and wellbeing.
-Let’s make #ClimateOn into #VeganOn.
+Let’s make #ClimateOn into a #VeganOn.